 FEATURE image: Joan of Arc was condemned as a heretic by 37 judges sympathetic to her enemies in England.
-The next day, May 30, 1431, the 19-year-old French visionary and soldier was taken to be burned at the stake in the market place of Rouen, France.
-Illustration by Octave Denis Victor Guillonnet (1872-1967).
-Public Domain.
+The next day, May 30, 1431, the 19-year-old French visionary and soldier was burned at the stake in the market place of Rouen, France.
+Illustrations by French artist, Octave Denis Victor Guillonnet (1872-1967), are in the Public Domain.

 JOAN OF ARC (French, 1412-1431) is one of the best documented and most popular of medieval saints.
 The story of Jeanne La Pucelle, as she is known in France, has been beautifully depicted by artists and writers for centuries—as well as in films.

 In France many of the places and sites associated with “the Maid” of 600 years ago are intact and can be visited today.
 Visiting the same buildings and places where Joan was in the late Middle Ages provides a concrete sense of her world.

 There is a pile of literature about Joan.
 The fascination with her story started in her own century with her trial’s transcripts.
 Modern authors such as Mark Twain, George Bernard Shaw, and Vita Sackville-West have written their books about her.
 Each year there are new scholarly tracts and other nonfiction to add to the long list of books and articles.
 Within this immense educational and informational field, there are several ways to approach the subject of France’s warrior-maid, Joan of Arc – including a combination of art and literature.